portier/portier.github.io/specs/Portier-Protocol.md

    * For an RP Client, this is simply the configured Broker Server origin.

-   * For a Broker Client, this is usually determined by looking at session data retrieved through _state_.
+   * For a Broker Client, this is usually determined by looking at a session record retrieved through _state_.

-     While alternatively the session data MAY be associated with the UA, such as a cookie-based session, this is NOT recommended.
+     While alternatively the session record MAY be associated with the UA, such as a cookie-based session, this is NOT recommended.
 This would prevent the User from completing the authentication attempt on another UA (such as another device).